tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 Obviously, $\evt{0} = 0$ and $\evt{1} = (1) = 2$.

-Now, to compute $\evt{2}$, we observe that after one second passes, there are three cases (or four equally likely scenarios):
+Now, to compute $\evt{2}$, we observe that after one second has passed, there are three cases (or four equally likely scenarios):
-- No lights turn off.
+- No light turns off.
 This happens with probability $0.25$, and we still need to take an expected time of $\evt{2}$ seconds from here to complete.
 - Exactly one light turns off.
-This happens with probability of $0.5$ (either one can turn off!).
+This happens with a probability of $0.5$ (either one can turn off!).
 We need to take an expected time of $\evt{1}$ seconds here to complete.
 - Both lights turn off.
 This happens with probability $0.25$, and we're done, i.e. taking $\evt{0} = 0$ seconds.

 From this, we can write